Clubs and Organizations

-- Apparel Studies Student Association - Members interact with professionals in the fashion industry and learn about careers in the fashion business.
+- American Association of Textile Chemists and Colorists - Members interact with professionals in the fashion industry and learn about careers in the fashion business.

 - Friends of the Infant Development Center - A student organization comprised of parents of children who are currently attending the Infant Development Center, and other friends of the IDC.